About the Scholarship

 - Commitment to proficiency in a critical need language (only applicable for CNLA applicants)

-AHF does not provide individual advisement for this award at this time.
+AHF does not provide feedback on application content for this award.
 Please consider reaching out to a faculty mentor and/or a previous Gilman Scholarship recipient for mentorship.
 A list of previous Gilman Scholarship recipients from USC can be found on our Recipients page.

 We also recommend making an appointment with The Writing Center for feedback on statements.